 Training for Cultural Competence

-CASAT Training will be offering a webinar for those seeking professional development.
-Cultural Competency for Counselors & Professional Helpers will be held on April 9, 2021 from 12:00 PM – 3:00 PM Pacific Time.
+CASAT Learning has recently launched a self-paced, online course for those seeking professional development, Cultural Competency for Counselors & Professional Helpers.
 According to the description “This workshop will invite helpers to explore current best practices related to cultural competency and multicultural counseling.
 Workshop topics will focus on helping providers promote self-awareness, adhere to ethical standards of care, and enhance relationships and professional work with clients, supervisors, and supervisees.

 - To identify terms of multicultural care and levels of cultural competency including cultural knowledge, cultural awareness, and cultural sensitivity.